11 best day drips from Philadelphia, Pennsylvania

 Travel time: 50 minutes

-2. Sample beaches and beers in Cape May, New Jersey
+2. Cape May, New Jersey

 A day in Cape May, known as America’s original seaside resort, could be spent soaking up the sun from your patch of sand or exploring the quaint beach town.
-(Or stay a little longer and do both.)
+(Or stay a little longer and do both!)

 Tour Cape May Brewing Co. and sample a flight of freshly brewed beers in their newly expanded outdoor beer garden, then climb the 199 steps to the top of the Cape May Lighthouse, built in 1859 and perched on the southern tip of New Jersey, for sweeping views of the area.